CSCI-4830-002-2014/project-1-make-a/README.md

 # Arduino Code
 filename: `sound_sensor_p1_v2.ino`

 The code has been changed so that a new file is used every time the logging starts.
-The index is replaced with the elapsed time since startup, and the `silent` is determined by the average read of the previous measure.
+The index is replaced with the elapsed time since startup, and the `silent` variable is determined by the average read of the previous measure.

 # Data Sample
-`data.csv`
+filename: `data.csv`

 This sample data is recorded over 24 hours.
 I plan to do a longer measurement from Thursday to Sunday, but wont be able to submit it until Monday.